sumukhvhegde/sfml-bubble-sort-visualizer/README.md

 A simple **Bubble Sort Visualizer** built with **SFML-3.0.0 in C++**.

-This project demonstrates the bubble sort algorithm with an interactive graphical interface.
+This project demonstrates the bubble sort algorithm.

 ## Features
 - Visualizes the **Bubble Sort** algorithm step by step.